 The amount of annuity depends on several factors, such as interest rates and your age.
-As a rule of thumb, the older you are when you take out an annuity, the higher the income you will get.
+Generally, the older you are when you take out an annuity, the higher the income you will get.

 You also have some choice over the type of annuity.
 For example, whether you want: